rewtnull/stdlib_c/README.md

     I have chosen to typedef various data types so to not create conflicts with other possible definitions.
 Any platform agnostic typedefs use a stdr_ prefix (STDR_ for macro definitions).
-    As for platform dependant typedefs and macros, (only windows for now), I have chosen win_, and WIN_ prefixes respectively.
+    As for platform dependent typedefs and macros, (only windows for now), I have chosen win_, and WIN_ prefixes respectively.
 This should make it  easy to identify any platform dependent functions and definitions.